Hadiza Bawa-Garba case: Hadiza Bawa-Garba cases

-On 4 November 2015, Bawa-Garba was found guilty of manslaughter by gross negligence in Nottingham Crown Court before a jury directed by Justice Andrew Nicol.
+On 4 November 2015, Bawa-Garba was found guilty of manslaughter by gross negligence in Nottingham Crown Court before a jury directed by Mr Justice Andrew Nicol after a 4-week trial.
+She was found guilty by a majority verdict 10–2 after 25 hours of deliberation.
+She was represented by Zoe Johnson QC, with prosecution led by Andrew Johnson QC.
 The following month, she was given a 2-year suspended jail sentence.
 She appealed against the sentence, but the appeal was denied in December 2016.

 The Medical Practitioners Tribunal Service suspended Bawa-Garba for 12 months on 13 June 2017.
 The General Medical Council successfully appealed and Bawa-Garba was struck off on 25 January 2018.

 On 13 August 2018, Bawa-Garba won an appeal against being struck off, restoring the one-year suspension.

 Many healthcare professionals have raised concerns that Bawa-Garba was being unduly punished for failings in the system, notably the understaffing on the day.
 The consultant on-call, Dr Stephen O'Riordan, who was ultimately responsible for the care of all children on the day - as the consultant in charge - received no formal consequences.
 He moved to Ireland following the event.

 She completed her specialist training and gained consultant status in April 2022.